We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Inside a Real AI Adoption Report

 Let's look at a real Warclick AI Adoption Report.
-This is from a mid-size engineering team — 25 active contributors measured over a 28-day window.
+This is from a mid-size engineering team — 25 active contributors measured over a 28-day window in Q1 2026.
 The data is anonymized, but the engineering activity is real.
 You can download the full report PDF to see every chart and table.

 Headline Metrics

-• 84% adoption rate — 21 of 25 engineers used AI tooling during the observation period
+• 84% adoption rate — 21 of 25 engineers used AI tooling during the 28-day observation period

 • 84.1% AI commit rate — 2,926 of 3,481 total commits were classified as AI-assisted